moode-player/docs/protodac_tda1387_x8.md

 The source of Vishay S and Z-foil resistors in the US is Texas Components, and in Europe it is Charcroft .
 TX2575 are about $13 each without shipping.
 The TX2352 or S-foil is the "original" foil naked audio resistor, and are about $9 each.
 The Vishay S and Z foil resistors are vastly better performing in this DAC than other types.

-## 3.3 I2S resistors
+## 3.3 Integrated Interchip Sound (I2S) resistors

-430R or 470R generic 1/8 or 1/4W metal film.
+Use 430R or 470R generic 1/8 or 1/4W metal film.
 The purpose is to limit high frequency noise on the I2S lines.
 I have used unshielded 10cm jumpers to an outboard proto board without a problem.
 Mount close to the module.

 ## 3.4 Electrolytic decoupling capacitors